ch3pjw/pysndfile/doc/source/GeneralInfo.rst

 The implementation is based on a slightly modified version of the header sndfile.hh that is distributed with libsndfile.
-The only modification is the addition of a methode querying the seekable state of the open Sndfile.
+The only modification is the addition of a method querying the seekable state of the open Sndfile.

 Copyright